The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 Earplugs come in handy despite what you may think.
 I know one too many people who hear poorly because they dismissed loud noises in factories.
 They all regret it now.

-For example, I visit hydroelectric facilities a lot, and it’s super LOUD inside.
+For example, I visit hydroelectric facilities, and they’re super LOUD inside.
 So, you need to protect your ears, just as you would your eyes.

 Calipers come in handy when you need to measure small distance clearances.

 Some small measurements look large until you try to fit something inside.
-This is where calipers enter the picture to help you make accurate measurements.
+This is where calipers enter the picture helping you make accurate measurements.

 I keep both electric and Scotch tape in my field bag.
 You never know when you need to tape something together.